 If you have a map with Chinese on it, you can point to where you want to get to and ask “Zenme qu?” /dznn-muh chyoo/ (‘How to go?’), and someone will point the way (it’s usually best to ask a couple of people for confirmation).
 If you have the name of where you want to go in Chinese, add it to the phrase “Zenme qu ...?”, e.g. “Zenme qu Yangshuo?”

-China has many roadside cycle repair men (women are very rare in this profession).
+China has many roadside cycle repair men (and a few women).
 Usually there is one for every kilometer at least in the city.
 Out in the country every decent sized village has one.
 Usually they have a bicycle pump standing by the roadside ready for use, a tool box and a bowl of greasy water (for washing hands and locating punctures).